-Next UK prime minister: Sunak closes in after Johnson balks
+Rishi Sunak to become Britain’s next prime minister

-LONDON (AP) — Former Treasury chief Rishi Sunak is strong favorite to become Britain’s next prime minister within days — or even hours — after former leader Boris Johnson dropped out of the Conservative Party leadership contest.
+LONDON (AP) — Former Treasury chief Rishi Sunak won the race to be leader of the Conservative Party on Monday and will become Britain’s next prime minister — the third this year.

-After the resignation of Liz Truss last week, the governing party is choosing Britain’s third prime minister this year at a time of political turmoil and severe economic challenges.
+The former Treasury chief will be Britain’s first leader of color, and faces the task of stabilizing the party and country at a time of economic and political turbulence.

+Sunak lost out to Truss in the last Conservative election, but his party and the country now appear eager for a safe pair of hands to tackle soaring energy and food prices and a looming recession.
+The politician steered the economy through the coronavirus pandemic, winning praise for his financial support for laid-off workers and shuttered businesses.

+He has promised “integrity, professionalism and accountability” if he forms a government — a nod to the growing to desire for a leader who can tackle the country’s problems.

-Sunak, 42, is the only candidate with confirmed support from more than 100 lawmakers, the number needed to run in the election.
-House of Commons Leader Penny Mordaunt has far fewer expressions of support, but is aiming to reach the threshold by the time nominations close at 2 p.m.
+Earlier in the day, the 42-year-old was the only candidate with confirmed support from more than 100 lawmakers, the number needed to run in the election, with his backers claiming he has been endorsed by more than half the 357 Conservative lawmakers in Parliament.
+Mordaunt had hoped to reach the threshold by the time nominations closed — but she backed out.

-If Mordaunt does not reach 100 nominations, Sunak will win by acclamation and could move into 10 Downing St. by Monday evening.

-If both make the ballot, the 357 Conservative lawmakers will hold an indicative vote on Monday to show their preference.
-If neither subsequently drops out, the choice will go to the 172,000 party members around the country, with a result announced Friday.
+That means Sunak is now the Conservative Party leader and will be asked by King Charles III to form a government.
+He will become the prime minister in a handover of power from Truss later Monday or on Tuesday.

+Sunak, who was Treasury chief from 2020 until this summer, quit in July in protest at Johnson’s leadership.

 Johnson dramatically quit the race on Sunday night, ending a short-lived, high-profile attempt to return to the prime minister’s job he was ousted from little more than three months ago amid ethics scandals.